netopyr/open-dolphin/README.md

 Commands are sent between client and server.
 They are concerned with create, read, update, and delete actions for PMs.
 (Future: they may be undoable)

+Unlike GRASP there is neiter a PM- nor an AttributeSwitch.
+In contrast, switches are ordinary attributes that happen to have the same id as the source attributes that there are "pointing" to.
+They do *not* maintain a reference to the source attribute.

+When "switching" all attribute properties get updated for all attributes that share the same id.
+The same is true when any value changes.

 How to build
 ------------